baden03/print-o-matic/readme.txt

 1. Print-O-Matic Options screen for Ultimate Flexibility

 == Changelog ==

+= 1.6.7 =
+* tweaks that address Microsoft Edge issues (no surprise there, really)
+* plugin fully tested with WordPress 4.4.1

 = 1.6.6 =
 * plugin fully tested with WordPress 4.4.0